 The process followed during a TMT is as follows:

 - Before the test commences, a technician performs an ECG in order to measure your heart rate and to determine your blood pressure when your body is at rest.

 - You are then connected to a hyperlink ECG machine and asked to start walking on a treadmill, the speed and inclination of which is increased gradually.

 - At regular intervals, your body’s response to the exercise is assessed and the ECG is monitored continuously for signs that might indicate that the test needs to be terminated at a particular stage

 - It is necessary for you to inform the technician in case you experience any discomfort during the course of the test.

 Once the test is completed, the speed and inclination of the treadmill are gradually reduced in order to allow your body to cool down.
 Your heart rate and blood pressure are monitored all this time and a report is prepared.

 How can I prepare for a TMT?

-Carry your jogging attire and shoes along
+- Carry your jogging shoes